millerms/CranburyChiropractic/index.md

 ## What to Expect
 {: .reveal .reveal--up }
-- **Evaluate:** Short, focused screens to find the *limiter* (what’s holding you back).
-We review your history, check movement/coordination, and use tools like a balance tracker when helpful.
+**First visit:** We start with a quick screen to find your key limiter (balance, range of motion, or strength).
+Then we evaluate how you move and feel, looking at how different areas influence each other.
 {: .reveal .reveal--up }

-- **Plan:** Right‑sized care matched to your goals — targeted drills, adjustments or manual work when appropriate, and simple home exercises you’ll actually do.
+**Plan:** We build a right-sized plan that fits your life, whether it’s adjustments, exercise, laser therapy, or shockwave therapy.
+We explain each step and why it matters.
 {: .reveal .reveal--up }

-- **Treat:** Precise, gentle techniques; add‑ons like Class III cold laser or shockwave when appropriate.
-We explain each step and adapt to your comfort.
+**Educate:** You’ll get clear, practical homework that fits your schedule—no long workouts or complex drills.
+We empower you to take an active role in your care.
 {: .reveal .reveal--up }

-- **Track:** Quick rechecks so you can feel and see progress.
-We adjust the plan based on what works for you.
+**Treat:** We use precise, gentle techniques; add-ons like laser or shockwave when appropriate.
+You’re in control—tell us your comfort level and preferences.
+{: .reveal .reveal--up }

+**Track:** We measure progress with functional tasks, comfort changes, and tissue tolerance.
+Quick rechecks confirm what’s helping and adjust as needed.
 {: .reveal .reveal--up }

 ## Location & Hours